pinterest/gestalt/packages/eslint-plugin-gestalt/README.md

 ## Supported Rules

-### gestalt/button-icon-restrictions

-Require specific props when using an icon with Button.
-Gestalt is more permissive than PDS recommends in adding icons to Buttons.
-Buttons using iconEnd must use:

-- icon "arrow-down"
-- color "white"
-- size "lg"

 ### gestalt/no-box-marginleft-marginright

 Disallow marginLeft/marginRight on Box.
 In order to have consistent usage of marginLeft/marginRight on Box in production, we update all of them to marginStart/marginEnd